tiy-sa-python-django/onboarding/README.md

 As you go through these courses, take a note of anything that's confusing or surprising, and ask questions about those things at the appropriate time during class.
 A good habit to have as a software developer is that any time something surprises you, there's probably an opportunity to learn.

 ## The Command Line
-The command line is an interface to the internals of your computer, as opposed to the graphical user interface (GUI) that we commonly use.
+The command line is an interface to the internals of your computer, as opposed to the graphical user interface (GUI) that we often use.
 We will be using the command line a lot in class, so learning the basics now will go a long way.

-Especially if you’ve never used the command line before, you may want to go through these more than once.
-Make sure not just to read/watch, but really dive in and use the commands that you learn about.
+Especially if you’ve never used the command line before, you may want to go through this more than once.
+Make sure not just to read, but really dive in and use the commands that you learn about.

 1. Follow [this tutorial](http://www.davidbaumgold.com/tutorials/command-line/) on command line basics.